$172,751Average Value$153Average Price per Sq Ft2Homes For Sale

-Located 8 miles south of downtown Beaumont and the city’s thriving industrial plants, the Tyrrell Park neighborhood includes 1,500 acres of scenic nature trails, botanical gardens and a golf course at its namesake park.
+Located 8 miles south of downtown Beaumont and the city’s thriving industrial plants, the Tyrrell Park neighborhood about 1,400 acres of marshland, scenic nature trails, botanical gardens and a golf course at its namesake park.
 Here locals stroll the park’s boardwalks, scanning the wetlands for southeast Texas wildlife like alligators, bobcats, otters and bald eagles.
 “It offers more of your outdoor activities.
-It’s got a semirural feel.
+It’s got a semi-rural feel.
 You are outside of the hustle and bustle of the city, but you can get to downtown Beaumont in 10 minutes,” says David Smith, a Realtor and team leader with LPT Realty, who lives in the area.
 “Most people have a lot more land out there.
 They can have the horses and goats at a reasonable price.”

 Catch the natural beauty found around Tyrrell Park.